eshi1/hugo-demo/content/menu/publications.md

 |   Efficient de novo assembly of eleven human genomes using PromethION sequencing and a novel nanopore toolkit  | Shafin, K., Pesout, T., Lorig-Roach, R., et al.   | [10.1101/715722](https://doi.org/10.1101/715722)    | 2019-07-26    |
 |  Progressive alignment with Cactus: a multiple-genome aligner for the thousand-genome era   | Armstrong, J., Hickey, G., Diekhans, M., et al.   |  [10.1101/730531](https://doi.org/10.1101/730531)   |  2019-10-09   |

-We would like to acknowledge the National Genome Research Institute (NHGRI) for funding the following grants supporting the creation of the human pangenome reference:  1U41HG010972, 1U01HG010971, 1U01HG010961, 1U01HG010973, 1U01HG010963, and the Human Pangenome Reference Consortium.